SanghyunKim1/Data-Science-Capstone-Project/README.md

   </p>

 ## Acknowledgement
-Since this is a group project, I would like to thank my group members: Christopher Tong, Ann Munkhbayar, Lawrence Chen, Chengyi Jin, and Xulin Wang.
+Since this was a group project, I would like to thank my group members: Christopher Tong, Ann Munkhbayar, Lawrence Chen, Chengyi Jin, and Xulin Wang.